fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="#">
   <img src="https://github.com/fardeen-ahmed/Bug-bounty-Writeups/blob/main/1.png" alt="None" align="center" height="250" width="1000">
 </a>
-This is a place of all the Offensive Cybersecurity people, where one can contribute writeups on Bug-Hunting.
-It includes:-
+<h4>This is a place of all the Offensive Cybersecurity people.
+Feel free to contribute in all sections.</h4>

 <h3> 1) OWASP Top 10 Vulnerabilities.
 (Crash Course) </h3>
 <h3> 2) Bug-Bounty Tools. </h3>